 IVR System Customer Support Benefits/Drawbacks

-The primary benefits of IVR are that it is cost-effective and scalable.
+The primary benefits of interactive voice response are its cost-effectiveness and scalability

-The drawbacks, however, are not people do not like going through prerecorded workflows, as they can be time-consuming and severely constrain the inquiries that a customer can make.
+The drawbacks, however, are that people do not like going through prerecorded workflows that can be time-consuming and severely constrain the inquiries that a customer can make.
 Frequently a menu of options will be presented, and the customer is asked to select from that menu.
 This is because IVR systems must run automatic speech recognition (ASR) in order to parse the customer's intent or desired option.

 Interactive Voice Response Best Practices: